<meta name="robots" content="noindex">

 32

 Drinking water is readily available for children in the home via individual water bottles and refilled using filtered water.
-Licensee states that she provides lunch and snacks to the children in care.
+Licensee states that she provides lunch, dinner and snacks to the children in care.
 Licensee understands that any food brought from home shall be labeled with each child's name and properly stored or refrigerated.
 Licensee states that a child will be isolated in the living room if necessary due to illness or communicable disease.

 Continued on Page 3